GNscSHI/SE-CGCNN/README.md

 Before defining a customized dataset, you will need:

-- [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) files recording the structure of the crystals that you are interested in
+- [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) files recode the structure of the crystals that you are interested in
 - The target properties for each crystal (not needed for predicting, but you need to put some random numbers in `id_prop.csv`)

 You can create a customized dataset by creating a directory `root_dir` with the following files:

 1. `id_prop.csv`: a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with **two or more** columns.
-The first column recodes a unique `ID` for each crystal, and the remaining columns record the values of target properties.
+The first column recodes a unique `ID` for each crystal, and the remaining columns recode the values of target properties.
 If you want to predict material properties with `predict.py`, you can put any number in the remaining column.
-(The second column is still needed to identify the properties to predict.)

 2. `atom_init.json`: a [JSON](https://en.wikipedia.org/wiki/JSON) file that stores the initialization vector for each element.
 An example of `atom_init.json` is `data/sample-regression/atom_init.json`, which should be good for most applications.